CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab4.md

    ![](../../media/ps-save.png)

 ## Task 5: Push code to your repository from the codespace

+Add the generated files (arm.json, terraform.tf, powershell.ps1) to your GitHub repository and push the changes.

 1. Use the VS Code terminal to add files to the repository.
 Open VS Code Terminal if it's not opened yet.